San Luis Obispo County Probate — What Heirs Need to Know

 San Luis Obispo County local rules and procedures

-Downtown SLO courthouse.
-All San Luis Obispo County probate matters are filed and heard at the main courthouse at 1050 Monterey Street.
-Under Local Rule 11.102, the Probate Examiner can be reached at (805) 706-3608 for procedural questions, and preapproved matters are listed on the court's website at www.slo.courts.ca.gov.
+Downtown SLO courthouse — probate calendar dates announced annually.
+All San Luis Obispo County probate matters are filed and heard at the main courthouse at 1050 Monterey Street, Room 220.
+Under Local Rule 11.103(a), the court announces the scheduling of probate calendar dates in December for the following year — parties should contact the clerk at (805) 706-3600 to confirm hearing availability.
+The Probate Examiner can be reached separately at (805) 706-3608 for procedural questions, and preapproved matters are listed on the court's website at www.slo.courts.ca.gov.

-Probate notes and approval process.
-Under Local Rule 11.109, the court posts probate notes on its website at least three court days before scheduled hearings.
+Probate notes posted online — strict 3:00 p.m. filing deadline for supplements.
+Under Local Rule 11.109, the court strives to post probate notes on its website at least three court days before scheduled hearings, though the court reserves the right to post them closer to the hearing date, and in some cases notes may not be posted at all.
 If a matter is unopposed and recommended for approval, the order is signed without requiring a personal appearance.
-If the matter is not recommended for approval, the notes identify defects and may recommend a continuance.
-Supplemental documents must be filed no later than 3:00 p.m. two court days before the hearing to be considered.
+If not recommended for approval, the notes identify defects and may recommend a continuance of two weeks or more.
+All supplemental documents must be filed no later than 3:00 p.m. two court days before the hearing to be considered — documents filed after this deadline will generally not be reviewed regardless of when the probate notes were posted.
+If no appearance is made on a non-approved matter, the court will continue it for at least two weeks.

-Independent Administration fee reference.
+Independent Administration fee reference — easy to overlook.
 Under Local Rule 11.104(b), to qualify for fee waivers on subsequent filings under the Independent Administration of Estates Act, the words "Probate Code Sec.
-10400" must be inserted in the title of each paper — a procedural detail that practitioners sometimes overlook, resulting in unnecessary fees.
+10400" must be inserted in the title of each paper.
+Government Code section 26827.4 governs this waiver, and failing to include the reference results in paying unnecessary filing fees on every subsequent document.

-Status reports enforced.
+Status reports enforced with local forms.
 Under Local Rule 11.1101, within one year of letters being issued (or 18 months for estates requiring a federal estate tax return), the personal representative must either petition for final distribution or file a verified status report showing the condition of the estate, the reasons it cannot be closed, and an estimated closing date.
+The court provides optional local forms PR003 and PR005 for the status report and corresponding order.
+This is one of several rules that reflects SLO County's emphasis on keeping estates moving toward closure.

 San Luis Obispo County probate timeline